naveen199217/terraform-new/Terraform Cloud.md

 ### Task 4: Plan and Apply the changes

-* Now on the terraform cloud graphics, clickâ€¯Configure variables.
+* Now on the terraform cloud graphics, click Configure variables.
 In this demo, we will pass the credentials of AWS (Access key and secret key) to authenticate with users.
 * Click on add variable and provide the following details.
 Make sure you enable the sensitive check box.

   `AWS_ACCESS_KEY = Your aws access key`